fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 ### Show/Hide the standard deviation icon

-A box and whisker chart with the standard deviation icon can be shown in the legend box using `showMD` attribute.
+A box and whisker chart with the standard deviation icon can be shown in the legend box using `showSD` attribute.
 This attribute when set to `1` will show the icon representing the standard deviation value of the dataset in the legend.

 Refer to the code given below: